1987 Formula One World Championship

 The 1987 FIA Formula One World Championship was the 41st season of FIA Formula One motor racing.
 It featured the 1987 Formula One World Championship for Drivers and the 1987 Formula One World Championship for Constructors, which were contested concurrently over a sixteen-race series that commenced on 12 April and ended on 15 November.

-The World Championship for Drivers was won by Nelson Piquet, and the World Championship for Constructors by Williams-Honda.
+The World Championship for Drivers was won by Nelson Piquet for the third and final time.
+He won just three races, compared to his teammate and main rival Nigel Mansell with six wins, but Mansell had to give up the challenge when he crashed in practice for the Japanese Grand Prix and injured his back.
+The World Championship for Constructors was won by Williams-Honda for the second consecutive year.
 The season also encompassed the Jim Clark Trophy and the Colin Chapman Trophy, which were respectively contested by drivers and constructors of Formula One cars powered by naturally aspirated engines.

-Season summary

-At first, the 1987 championship was a four-way battle between Williams drivers Nelson Piquet and Nigel Mansell, Lotus driver Ayrton Senna, and McLaren driver and defending two-time champion Alain Prost.
-Eventually, it became a straight fight between Piquet and Mansell, who between them finished with nine wins from the season's sixteen races.
-Mansell took six wins to Piquet's three; however, he only recorded three other points finishes while Piquet recorded nine (including seven second places).
-The duel was settled in Piquet's favour at the penultimate race of the season in Japan, when Mansell crashed heavily in practice and injured his back, ending his season and handing Piquet his third Drivers' Championship.

-Senna finished third having won at Monaco and Detroit; the latter was the 79th and final win for the original Team Lotus.
-Prost finished fourth despite winning three races; his victory in Portugal took him past Jackie Stewart's record of 27 Grand Prix victories.
-Ferrari's Gerhard Berger won the final two races of the season, in Japan and Australia, to finish fifth.

-The Constructors' Championship was comfortably won by Williams, with McLaren second, Lotus third and Ferrari fourth.